AcademeForge/AcademeForge-Notes/README.md

         if (input === "") return; // Prevent empty messages

         var responses = {
-            "notes": "You can find notes in the study material section of your class.", "timetable": "The timetable is available under the 'Timetable' section after selecting your class.", "ast": "AST (AcademeForge Scholars Test) is an exam for students from Class 1 to 10.
-Visit the AST section for details!", "extra study material": "Extra study materials are available in the 'Extra Material' section.", "notes": "📚 You can find notes in the study material section of your class.
+            "notes": "📚 You can find notes in the study material section of your class.
 Visit AcademeForge for more details!", "timetable": "📅 The timetable is available under the 'Timetable' section after selecting your class.", "ast": "🎓 AST (AcademeForge Scholars Test) is an exam for students from Class 1 to 10.
 Visit the AST section for details!", "extra study material": "📖 Extra study materials are available in the 'Extra Material' section.",